-Research has identified numerous compounds in peanuts and in their skins that may add health benefits beyond basic nutrition.
+Research has identified numerous types of bioactive compounds in peanuts and in their skins that may add health benefits beyond basic nutrition.
 Peanuts have been touted as a functional food with numerous functional components.
 These bioactive nutrients have been recognized for containing disease preventative properties; some are antioxidants, while others are thought to promote longevity.
 Packaged together with vitamins, minerals, healthy fats, protein, and fiber, peanuts are a complex plant food that promote health with each bite.
-Simply put, peanuts are bioactive compounds in a shell.